 A qualitative report from the NC Justice Center’s Workers’ Rights Project and the UNC Immigration/Human Rights Clinic

-Read about Freddy, a North Carolina farmworker who often was not paid minimum wage and didn't receive his final paycheck.
+– Freddy, a farmworker who often was not paid minimum wage and didn’t receive his final paycheck

 Wage theft, or an employer’s underpayment or nonpayment of wages to workers who have earned those wages, is a growing epidemic.
 Recent studies and surveys confirm staggering rates of wage and hour violations—such as minimum-wage and overtime violations, the shorting of hours, and the refusal to pay workers at all—in low-wage industries across the country.[ii]
 Get more information about wage theft here.